iddhi-sulakshana/travel-website-final/README.md

 ## Contact

-For any inquiries or feedback, please contact us at info@planngo.com.
+For any inquiries or feedback, please contact by creating issue on this repository